rspamd/rspamd/rmilter/configuration.md

 ## Spamd section

-Specifies rspamd scanners.
+Specifies Rspamd scanners.

-- `servers`: rspamd socket definitions in format:
+- `servers`: Rspamd socket definitions in format:
 	1.  `/path/to/file`
 	2.  `host[:port]`
 - `connect_timeout`: timeout in milliseconds for connecting to spamd